jech/galene/galene.md

 # Galene manual

 Please see the file [galene-install.md][1] for installation instructions.
-Please see the section "Server administration" below for detailed administration instructions.
+Please see the section *Server administration* below for detailed administration instructions.

 ## Usage